Segata Sanshiro: Advertising campaign

 In addition to television, Fujioka also recorded radio advertisements in support of the console.
 During production, Fujioka maintained a very serious focus on his performance of the character, even while doing tasks such as breaking ten roof tiles with his head or punching the buttons of a giant Saturn controller.
 In playing the role, Fujioka stated that he felt strongly he was doing work that would be a positive influence on society, and that he did actually enjoy Sega Saturn games and felt "they put out a message to the world."

 As part of the television advertisements, Segata Sanshiro's theme song, "Sega Satān, shiro!", was played.
 The song was written by Koji Ando, composed and arranged by Fumio Okui, and performed by Ichiro Tomita.
 As Segata gained popularity, the theme song became popular enough to warrant the recording of a CD single.
 Fujioka recorded this version himself, having previously sang the theme song for Kamen Rider, "Let's Go!!
 Rider Kick", for its first thirteen episodes as well as a few singles between 1971 and 1985.
 In addition to the CD, Fujioka also made several appearances as Segata Sanshiro at promotional events.
 Segata's popularity also led to the release of a Saturn game, Segata Sanshirō Shinken Yūgi, on October 29, 1998.
 At the end of 1998, the launch of Sega's next video game console, the Dreamcast, was approaching and Saturn development was slowing down.
-Segata Sanshiro was in one last advertisement, leaping from the roof of Sega's headquarters to save Sega employees from an incoming missile launched at the building.
+Segata Sanshiro was in one last advertisement, leaping from the roof of Sega's headquarters to save Sega employees from an incoming missile launched at the building by a criminal presumed to be working for a rival company.
 Segata then rode the missile into space, presumably being killed in the process.

 In 2020, Sega began a campaign starring Segata Sanshiro's son, Sega Shiro, in celebration of the company's 60th anniversary.
 The character is played by Fujioka's son, Maito Fujioka.
 As part of the commercials, Shiro confronts a rival, "Sega Hatan Shiro", who is later revealed to be Segata Sanshiro in disguise.